levimoore1992/DjangoShipFast/README.md

 Because we use npm to minify our styles its possible that 2 developers working on styles may make something that will conflict with each other.
 The solution is simply for a developer to accept the changes of anything, then the file will recompile it anyways.

+## Email
+The repo is opinionated to using mailgun.
+Check the mailgun docs for full setup guide Generally speaking for local testing you can use your sandbox domain from mailgun and for production you can use yours They can both be represented in the env variables.
+The default FROM_EMAIL is "no-reply"@<yourdomain> but you can change that in default.py

 ### Features
 - [x] Dockerized
 - [x] Django 5.0